CSU-ULMS/CSU-ULMS-iOS/README.md

 # CSU-ULMS-iOS
-Android App Skin for CSU Libraries using the ULMS.
+iOS App Skin for CSU Libraries using the ULMS.